plone/buildout.coredev/plips/reviews/plip12253-review-rpatterson.rst

 Also important, the "Member Registration" has to work before merging.

-Other than that, if the tests passed, @@usergroup-controlpanel is converted to z3c.form, and there were no more formlib imports, I'd be +1 for merging.
+Other than that, if the tests passed, I'd be +1 for merging.